 If you like substance and things that matter, it’s not been a very good few months to be alive.
 Feudal-revivalist royal birthday celebrations.
 The eye-bulging jingoism of Euro 2016.
-An abyssal new low for establishment post-truth politics with the EU referendum, false-start leadership elections, grubby will-they-won’t-they political coups.
-And then the Olympics, where grotesque, mind-mangling amounts of money and resources get blown on a hyper-nationalist willy-waving competition (the Paralympics is a different, and infinitely more inspiring, story).
+An abyssal new low for establishment post-truth politics with the EU referendum.
+False-start leadership elections, grubby will-they-won’t-they political coups.
+And then the Olympics, where grotesque, mind-mangling amounts of money and resources get blown on a hyper-nationalist willy-waving competition.

-At very least, in its abundance of rubbishness, the summer thus far has left us with some fairly big clues as to what’s gone wrong.
-We are hurtling towards a point-of-no-return ecological tipping point, after all, having done more environmental damage in 150 years than any other species has managed in three billion – all to build a civilisation where the richest 10% own half the wealth, use 60% of the resources, and 20,000 people starve to death every day.
+But at very least, in its abundance of rubbishness, the summer has left us with some fairly big clues as to what’s gone wrong.
+We are, after all, hurtling towards a point-of-no-return ecological tipping point, having done more environmental damage in 150 years than any other species has managed in three billion – all to build a civilisation where the richest 10% own half the wealth, use 60% of the resources, and 20,000 people starve to death every day.

 Why is the world so cataclysmically shit?
 I think the summer we’re having points towards one big contributing factor.
 In fact, all the recent events listed above, the Queen, the football, and so on, are arguably symptomatic of the same underlying phenomenon – a giant, normalised, and, as such, near-universally ignored problem afflicting civilisation as-is.
 Continue reading

 Theresa May is now Prime Minister, and the coverage was predictably nauseating.
 Bereft of internet a few days into life at new digs, I sat and watched it on News 24.